pulumi/actions/README.md

   `Pulumi.<stack-name>.yaml` file that you will need to add back to source control as part of the action if you wish to perform any further tasks with that stack.
+- `downsert` - (optional) Remove the exist stack if all resources are deleted.
+  Used only with `destroy` command.
 - `pulumi-version` - (optional) Install a specific version of the Pulumi CLI.
   Defaults to "^3"